-Join psychologist Ahona Guha as she unpacks the forces shaping how we connect, communicate and care for one another.
+Join psychologist Ahona Guha as she unpacks the forces shaping how we connect, communicate and care for one another, in conversation with Fenella Kernebone.
 Drawing on her work with both victims and perpetrators of abuse, Guha offers a nuanced understanding of human behaviour, power and accountability.

 Exploring themes of attachment, conflict, trust and repair, she shares practical tools to recognise unhealthy dynamics and build stronger emotional awareness.
 This thoughtful and considered conversation focuses on building relationships grounded in respect, honesty and care.